Director of Learning & Development

 What you will be doing

-• Personally mentoring a limited cohort of students, demonstrating advanced coaching and motivational techniques
+• Directly mentoring a small cohort of students, demonstrating the coaching and motivational techniques you require from all Guides

 What you will NOT be doing